ballet/ballet/docs/feature_engineering_guide.rst

 - during training (fit-stage), the transformer will compute the mean of the ``Lot Frontage`` values that are not missing
 - during training (transform-stage), the transformer will replace missing values with the computed training mean
 - during testing (transform-stage), the transformer will replace missing values with the computed training mean

+The ``SimpleImputer`` is re-exported by Ballet from scikit-learn; see the full assortment of transformers that are available in :py:mod:`ballet.eng`.

 A third example
 ^^^^^^^^^^^^^^^